HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/restapitask.md

 Use these commands to start and stop Java Flight Recorder (JFR) profiling and generating diagnostic dumps.

+!!! warning "Important"

+    Only run these console commands when advised by the Support team, as these commands are intended for diagnostic purposes.

 |Command|Purpose|
 |:---|:---|
 |`tell restapi jfr start`|Starts JFR profiling.|